PLEASE READ THIS PRIVACY STATEMENT CAREFULLY. THIS PRIVACY STATEMENT IS MADE AVAILABLE TO YOU FREE OF CHARGE.

 How does Stryker collect your personal information?

-Most of our services do not require any form of registration and we allow you to visit the public areas of our site without providing us with any personal information.
+Most of our services do not require any form of registration and we allow you to visit the public areas of our website without providing us with any personal information.

 If you register with for certain services, you may need to provide some personal information.
 If you choose to withhold this information it may not be possible for you to gain access to the full service.